MARS: Co-evolving Dual-System Deep Research via Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated remarkable capabilities across various tasks with their System 1's fast, intuitive thinking, yet they still struggle with complex reasoning tasks~\citep{claude,gpt_4o,yang2024qwen2,gemma,llama4}.
 Recent advances in this direction have led to the emergence of Large Reasoning Models (LRMs), which specifically excel at System 2-type, deliberate reasoning when confronted with challenging problems~\citep{jaech2024openai,guo2025deepseek,qwen_qwq,claude_37}.
-However, when faced with simpler questions, LRMs may tend to overanalyze, producing an unnecessary amount of tokens~\cite{chen2024not}.
-In contrast to LLMs and LRMs, humans can effortlessly switch between these two modes of thinking.
+However, when faced with simpler information processing tasks such as analyzing web pages or summarizing papers, LRMs tend to overanalyze, consuming excessive reasoning tokens that limit their capacity to process large volumes of external information~\citep{chen2024not}.
+In contrast, humans effortlessly switch between fast, intuitive processing and slow, deliberate reasoning—a flexibility that current LRMs lack.

-Furthermore, the pursuit of developing LLMs capable of complex reasoning in rapidly changing environments remains a significant challenge.
-Since the knowledge these models possess is confined to the cut-off date of their training data, enabling them to acquire new information through web browsing—known as retrieval-augmented generation (RAG)—is emerging as a promising trend for enhancing reasoning capabilities~\citep{c3po2025,li2025search,jin2025search,li2025webthinker}.
-One of the most prominent examples is the proprietary system~\cite{openai2025deepresearch,google_dr,grok3,kimi-researcher}, the agents designed to synthesize large volumes of online information and accomplish multi-step research tasks effectively.
+Furthermore, developing LLMs capable of complex reasoning in rapidly changing environments remains a significant challenge.
+Since model knowledge is confined to the cut-off date of training data, enabling access to external information through retrieval-augmented generation (RAG) is emerging as a promising direction~\citep{c3po2025,li2025search,jin2025search,li2025webthinker,qiao2025webresearcher}.
+State-of-the-art proprietary systems~\citep{openai2025deepresearch,google_dr,grok3,kimi-researcher,team2025tongyi} demonstrate the potential of agents that synthesize large volumes of online information for multi-step research tasks.

+Recent open-source efforts such as WebThinker~\citep{li2025webthinker} and Search-R1~\citep{jin2025search} have attempted to combine reasoning models with external tools.
+However, these approaches typically employ \textbf{fixed or independently-trained} information processors that are not optimized for the downstream reasoning task.
+For example, WebThinker uses a fixed extraction prompt to process retrieved documents, while Search-R1 directly feeds raw search results to the reasoning model.
+This architectural limitation creates a fundamental mismatch: the information processor cannot learn what specific details the reasoning model needs, leading to either information overload or critical detail loss.